• Home

 No more canceling your plans for home-cooked turkey and ordering takeout instead.

-Why not start a new tradition this year and invite everyone over for a meal they’ll still be talking about when the new year rolls around.
+Why not start a new tradition this year and invite everyone over for a meal they’ll still be talking about when the new year rolls around?
 If you’ve always wondered how to cook a turkey, this quick guide should improve your confidence in the kitchen!

 Looking for more Thanksgiving inspiration?
 Check out our holiday guide today and happy celebrating!
-AND don’t forget to set your Thanksgiving table!
+And don’t forget to set your Thanksgiving table!

 Let us know if you try this recipe and leave a comment and review below!